Last updated on 2026-02-02

 Program overview

-The Urban Planning and GIS program is a two-year diploma course designed to equip students with the essential skills and knowledge required for a career in urban and regional planning.
+The Urban Planning and GIS program is a two-year diploma course designed to equip students with the essential skills needed for a career in urban and regional planning.
 This program emphasizes the critical role planners play in developing and enhancing human settlements.
-Students will explore the interconnections between various sectors such as housing, transportation, parks, and industry, and how these elements impact the natural environment and community well-being.
-The curriculum integrates planning theory with geographic information systems, enabling students to effectively shape urban landscapes.
+Students will explore the interconnections between various sectors such as housing, transportation, parks, and industry, and how these elements impact the natural environment and the overall well-being of communities.
+By applying planning theory and geographic information systems, students will learn to effectively shape urban forms and contribute positively to society.

-The Urban Planning and GIS program is structured to provide a comprehensive education over a period of two years.
-The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Key features of the program structure include:
+The Urban Planning and GIS program spans a duration of two years and is delivered in a hybrid format, combining both in-person and online learning experiences.
+This structure allows for flexibility while ensuring that students receive comprehensive training in urban planning principles and practices.
+Key features of the program include:

 Featured Experiences